petr150894/pttep-angular-starter/README.md

-# Pttep project Angular starter
+# PTTEP project Angular starter

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.